Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Introduction

-Historically, the distinction between sex and gender has been influential for acknowledging the socio-culturally constructed aspects of being a woman or being a man in the wider society and the roles attached to it.
-The predominance of the idea of gender as an inherent essence in the biology of sexed human bodies was used to justify discriminatory social structures and has therefore been a core issue to address and challenge in early women’s movements and in the development of a feminist theory \cite{lykke2010feminist,beauvoir1953second}.
+Historically, the distinction between sex and gender (or lack thereof) has been influential for acknowledging the socio-culturally constructed aspects of being a woman or being a man in the wider society and the roles attached to it.
 The fact that gender is assumed to derive from sex strengthens the idea of an essential difference between men and women \cite{lykke2010feminist,butler1994against}.
-Lykke \cite{lykke2010feminist} argues that sex is still assumed to precede gender in a deterministic and monocausal way, even though in feminist theory the sex-gender equation is largely rejected.
-Prominent feminist philosopher Butler \cite{butler1999gendertrouble} introduced the false dichotomy of sex and gender, and argued that sex is as equally socially constructed as the socially constructed category of gender.
-Through this argument, Butler emphasizes the performativity of gender (i.e. a repetitive, ritualized process of talking about and doing gender \cite{butler1988performative}) and its use as a principle to organize human bodies and knowledge.
+Prominent feminist philosopher Butler \cite{butler1999gendertrouble} introduced the false dichotomy of sex and gender, and argued that sex is as equally socially constructed as gender.
+Through this argument, Butler emphasized the performativity of gender (i.e. a repetitive, ritualized process of talking about and doing gender as a social act \cite{butler1988performative}) and its use as a principle to organize human bodies and knowledge.
 Moving from thinking of gender as an attribute (``having a sex/gender'') or an essence (``being a sex/gender'') to thinking of it as an organizing principle allows a theoretical shift from the analysis of gender as a social marker to the analysis of \textit{gendering} as a process (how ``gender’’ is \textit{done}) \cite{butler1999gendertrouble}.
-Beginning to trouble what ``gender"" means in robot design and attempting to focus on how ``gender" is \textit{done} by roboticists is at the core of this review.
-This endeavor begs to challenge traditional notions of a clear binary distinction between genders in humans.
+Beginning to trouble what ``gender" means for robot design and attempting to focus on how ``gender" is \textit{done} by roboticists is at the core of this review.